JorisAR/portfolio/content/posts/IsoContourMap.md

 In Computer Graphics, we use Illustrative Rendering techniques to aid people in understanding certain data.
 Humans are not great at interpreting a linear color gradient, as we perceive luminance non-linearly.
 This is a problem for our heightmap, as we want players to be able to make informed decisions about the height and gradient of a terrain at a certain position.

 [Isoline maps](https://en.wikipedia.org/wiki/Contour_line) have been used for centuries to display the height particular sections of land, which makes them very suitable for our use case.
 We can achieve a convincing isoline look very easily using a two step process.
 First, we expand our fragment shader to discretize the height into distinct color bands.
 Like in zelda, I chose to split the map into two regions, water and land, based on height.
-I wrote the following GLSL function to achieve it, were isoDist is the bandwidth of height values per color band.
+I wrote the following GLSL function to achieve it, where isoDist is the bandwidth of height values per color band.

 ```glsl